amitxv/PC-Tuning/docs/physical-setup.md

 - Delid your CPU and use liquid metal for a [significant thermal improvement](https://www.youtube.com/watch?v=rUy3WcDlBXE).
 Direct die and lapping are also worth taking into consideration.
 Carry out research before attempting

+- Use a contact frame if your CPU/socket is affected by ILM (independent loading mechanism) issues

 - Check for contact patches on IHS/Die and cold plate

 - Invest in high quality thermal paste